Internet DRAFT - draft-mmm-bfd-on-lags

 and to the extent possible the forwarding engines themselves, with

 potentially very low latency.
-BFD protocol provides as well a fast
+The BFD protocol also provides a fast

 mechanism for detecting communication failures on any data links and